taoshidev/proprietary-trading-network/README.md

 1. Send in your signals to validators
 2. Validators update your existing positions, or create new positions based on your signals
 3. Validators track your positions returns
-4. Validators review your predictions to assess drawdown every minute
+4. Validators review your positions to assess drawdown every minute
 4. Validators wait for you to send in signals to close out positions (FLAT)
 5. Validators set weights based on miner returns every 30 minutes